joanshang/joanshang.github.io/_pages/cv.md

 ======
 * M.D. from Icahn School of Medicine at Mount Sinai, 2026
 * Ph.D in Immunology, Icahn School of Medicine at Mount Sinai, 2024
-* B.S. in Biology, Emory University University, 2017
+* B.S. in Biology, Emory University, 2017
   * Summa Cum Laude, Highest Honors on thesis

 Clinical Training